HomeLatest NewsGovernanceSC proceedings may be live telecast soon

 Preferred Source of Google

-Chief Justice of India NV Ramana has said that proceedings of the Supreme Court will be telecast live very soon.
+Chief Justice of India NV Ramana has said that proceedings of the Supreme will be telecast live very soon.

-Speaking after launching an for journalists to access Supreme Court’s virtual proceedings live on their mobile phones, Justice Ramana said the process of building a consensus among the judges was on before taking concrete steps to live telecast the proceedings.
+Speaking after launching an app for journalists to access Supreme Court’s virtual proceedings live on their mobile phones, Justice Ramana said the process of building a consensus among the judges was on before taking concrete steps to live telecast the proceedings.

-Stating that transparency was a time-honoured principle when comes to the judicial process in our country, the CJI said the app will provide access to online court proceedings for which journalists are dependent on advocates sharing video conferencing links with them so far.
+Stating that transparency was a time-honoured principle when comes to the judicial process in our country, the CJI said the app will provide access to online court proceedings for which journalists are dependent on advocates sharing links with them so far.

 Advertisement

-Cyber Surakshit Uttar Pradesh
+Cyber Sashakt Uttar Pradesh

-Cyber Surakshit Uttar Pradesh
+Cyber Sashakt Uttar Pradesh

 Find out strategies, frameworks and solutions for building a resilient and secure digital ecosystem across Uttar Pradesh.